euphonie/study-notes/Engineering Tools/Cloud/GCP/GAE.md

 	- Standard.
 Simpler experience and fine-grained auto-scale
 		- Free daily quota for some services
 		- SDK for main languages and test locally and deploy
 		- App runs in a runtime.
-E
+Only in Java, Python, PHP and Go
+			- Include libraries that support App Engine APIs
+		- Applies restrictions through a sandbox
+			- No writing to l
 	- Flexible
 - Automatically scales app in response to the traffic
 - Provides